Optimal and robust error filtration for quantum information processing: Introduction

-Depending on them, we consider also the post-selected state of the signal qubit conditioned on a measurement of the ancillas.
-For computation and general quantum information processing, we focus on the entanglement fidelity~\cite{nielsen2010quantum}.
+Our filtration scheme is optimized according to specific figures of merit, determined by the particular goal achieved through quantum information processing.
+For computation and general quantum information processing, we focus on the entanglement fidelity~\cite{mandarino2016assessing,nielsen2010quantum,mandarino2014use}.
 The CHSH functional is considered as a theoretical tool to study non-locality and for implementing device-independent protocols~\cite{Brunner2014,Scarani2019,Xu2020,Portmann2022,Gigena2024}.
-Finally, for metrology and sensing applications we examined the quantum Fisher information~\cite{Sidhu}.
+Finally, for metrology and sensing applications we examined the quantum Fisher information (QFI)~\cite{Sidhu}.
+This latter case is peculiar as, for our model, error filtration and error correction yield equivalent results.

 Unlike other works based on variational methods, see e.g.~\cite{Lukin2019}, or focused on specific subclasses of encoding unitaries~\cite{PhysRevLett.131.230601,PhysRevA.108.062604,lee2023error,vijayan2020robust,huang2023,karthik2024noise}, our optimization scheme, although computationally demanding, is ansatz-free as we aim at finding the globally optimal encoding and decoding unitaries.
 Remarkably, through optimization over universal $U\in \mathrm{SU}(2^N)$ gates, our work generalizes and encompasses previous results~\cite{lee2023error, PhysRevLett.131.230601, PhysRevA.108.062604} that focused on specific encodings.

-Showing the success of our implementation is the first stage to propose experimental robust error reduction strategies, even in the presence of noise and cross-talk in the pre- and post-processing operations.
-We investigate systems with up to three auxiliary qubits, providing practical solutions for error reduction in photonic (e.g.~for adapting multicore fibers to quantum communication) and for the characterization of quantum memories~\cite{Stein2024,PerezCastro2025} , each corresponding to a different figure of merit~\cite{RojasRojas2024nonmarkovianityin,Martinez2022,Rojas21}.
+We investigate systems with up to three auxiliary qubits, providing practical solutions for error reduction in photonic (e.g.~for adapting multicore fibers to quantum communication) and for the characterization of quantum memories~\cite{Stein2024,PerezCastro2025}, each corresponding to a different figure of merit~\cite{RojasRojas2024nonmarkovianityin,Martinez2022,Rojas21}.